DIG-Kaust/Seismic_PnP/README.md

 pytest
 ```

-**Disclaimer:** All experiments have been carried on a Intel(R) Xeon(R) CPU @ 2.10GHz equipped with a single NVIDIA GEForce RTX 3090 GPU.
+**Disclaimer:** For computer time, this research used the resources of the Supercomputing Laboratory at KAUST in Thuwal, Saudi Arabia.
+All experiments have been carried on a Intel(R) Xeon(R) Platinum 8260 CPU @ 2.40GHz equipped with a single NVIDIA TESLA V100.
 Different environment
 configurations may be required for different combinations of workstation and GPU.

 ## Cite us